Tonkatsu Sandwich or Katsu Sando, an easy to make and delicious Japanese breaded pork sandwich with cabbage and sauce.

 - You will need one large shallow bowl and two large plates.
 Place the flour on one plate, the panko breadcrumbs on another, and the egg into the shallow bowl.
 Beat the egg lightly with a fork.

-- Remove the fat from around the meat to prevent them from curling and beat them lightly with a meat pounder.
+- Remove the fat from around the meat to prevent it from curling, and beat it lightly with a meat pounder.
 If you don't have a meat pounder (I don't), you can use a small heavy saucepan instead.

 - Dredge through the flour to coat.
 Pat with the palm of your hand over the plate or the sink to shake off the excess flour.